-The second approach to consider stakeholder participation in the investment constraint is by allowing stakeholders to setting stepwise investments for multiple implementation periods and conducting optimization in two different ways (Hou et al., 2020; Shen et al., under review).
-The first way conduct Existing systems often utilizes separate optimization by stage (Hou et al., 2020; Podolak et al., 2017; Vogl et al., 2017).
-Simply put, BMP spatial configuration in each stage is treated as a separate optimization problem and optimized under independent geographic decision variables, environmental objectives, and the investment constraint (Hou et al., 2020). derived the optimized BMP configuration of the first stage for several spatial units (corresponding to geographic decision variables, L.J.
+The second approach to consider stakeholder participation in the investment constraint is by allowing stakeholders to set stepwise investments for multiple implementation periods.
+Existing systems often utilize a method of separate optimization by stage (Hou et al., 2020; Podolak et al., 2017; Vogl et al., 2017).
+Simply put, BMP spatial configuration in each stage is treated as a separate optimization problem and optimized under independent geographic decision variables, environmental objectives, and the investment constraint.
+For example, Hou et al. (2020) derived the optimized BMP configuration of the first stage for several spatial units (corresponding to geographic decision variables, L.J.
 Zhu et al., 2021).
 Subsequently, they initiated the optimization of the remaining spatial units.
-The staged optimization results were combined as a final multistage implementation planroadmap.
-However, this method only loosely combines independent optimization results and does not optimize the multistage implementation planroadmap in an overall optimization problem that considers multistage investments.
+The staged optimization results were combined as a final multistage implementation plan.
+However, this method only loosely combines independent optimization results and does not optimize the multistage implementation plan in an overall optimization problem that considers multistage investments.
 This method will lose part of the diversity of multi-objective optimization results, which may manifest in the decision support process due to the lack of adequate diverse candidate solutions to satisfy inherently conflicting stakeholder requirements.